davidfeng88/davidfeng.us/content/posts/2025-09-26-seneca-falls/index.md

 {{<youtube JVCajJufJ7s>}}

+{{<figure src="topographic.jpg" title="Tthe topographic map shows that the Allegheny Plateau south of the Finger Lakes presents a complex landscape of hills and valleys, while the landscape in the Finger Lakes region and to the north has been completely obliterated by the glacial sculpting.">}}

 ## The Seneca Falls Women’s Rights Convention

 Now, back to the women’s rights convention — but first, some historical background.